vuon9/codecept-webutil-helper/README.md

 ### Functions

-- To make custom screenshot instead default function of Codeception:
+- To make custom screenshot instead default `makeScreenshot` function:
     - `$I->makeCustomScreenshot($filename)`: The screenshot file will be saved in `tests/_output/screenshots/`.
     - `$I->setCustomScreenshotDir($screenshotOutputFolder)`: To create custom folder to save screenshots.
 Customized folder will be a child of `tests/_output/screenshots`.
     - `$I->renewCustomScreenshotDir()`: To delete and re-create screenshot dir when test is started.

 ### Suite configuration
-Enable `\Helper\WebUtil` module and make configurations for it instead WebDriver.
+Enable `Helper\WebUtil` module and make configurations for it instead WebDriver.
 Example:
 ```yaml
 modules:
     enabled: